civo/status/content/issues/2021-05-12-cluster-launches-temporarily-disrupted.md

 ---
-title: Cluster launches temporarily disrupted
+title: Civo Volumes not working in LON1
-date: 2021-05-12 12:17:00
+date: 2021-05-08 11:41:00
-resolved: yes
+resolved: no
-resolvedWhen: 2021-05-12 13:10:00
+resolvedWhen:
 # Possible severity levels: down, disrupted, notice
-severity: disrupted
+severity: notice
 affected:
-  - Civo API
+  - LON1/Storage
 section: issue
 ---

-The issue affecting cluster launches in the Civo API has been fixed with the latest deployment.
-If you continue to experience issues launching clusters, please reach out to us via the "contact us" Intercom feature on your account.

----

-Users may see cluster launches fail momentarily.
-We have identified the issue in the API that is causing this error and are deploying an urgent fix.
+Currently CivoVolumes (the native PV/CSI driver) aren't working in LON1.
+We're hard at work on the issue, but it's turning out to be very tricky.
+We'll update as we know more.
+For the moment, if you just want to experiment with CivoVolumes, NYC1 is working fine.